 It was here, in 1973, following the death of her husband, that "Mama" Ninfa Laurenzo began serving grilled skirt steak in handmade flour tortillas; she sold 250 fajitas on the first day alone.

-The dish caught on and what began as a unique offering from her humble 10-seat Houston restaurant became a staple of Tex-Mex cuisine everywhere.
+Her approach to making fajitas caught on, and what began at her humble 10-seat Houston restaurant became a staple of Tex-Mex cuisine everywhere.

 Early fans included the likes of John Travolta, Rock Hudson, and Michael Douglas.

 Mama Ninfa, mother of five and, more broadly, to every diner to pass through her restaurant, passed away in 2001 at 77.

 The Original Ninfa's was bought by Legacy Restaurants in 2005, and together with executive chef Alex Padilla, they've built on Mama's recipes and hospitality.